GitLeeRepo/HerculesMvsTk4Notes/AssemblerNotes.md

 * **Operands** - the operands used by the **Operation** instructions
 * **Comments** - any comments must follow the Operand with at least one space in between
 * **Continuation** - indicates the instruction is continued on the next line

+# Registers

+* The **General Purpose Registers** are numbered 0 through 15.
+* Registers 0, 2, 4, and 6 are used for floating point operations
+* Even number registers must be used for double-shift instructions, fullword multiply and divide, move long and compare logical instructions.
+The odd number register that follows is used as part of the operation.
+* **Base Registers** are specified with the **USING** assembler directive
+* For **LM** (load multiple registers) and **STM** (store multiple registers) two registers are specified, in which those two registers and any registers between them are used for the operation.
+* The **control program** of the system/370 uses registers 0, 1, 13, 14, and 15

 # Instruction Set